rednose-public/rednose-ui/UPGRADE-1.5.md

  * Loading app within iFrames is no longer supported in its current form.
  * Module `Rednose.Templates` was removed and has been replaced by App/View base classes that need to be extended.
  * Support for dialog instances has been dropped, apps should only render views and dialogs should not be rendered by apps.
+ * Scrolling of subviews is no longer handled by the templates themselves.
+ * Module `rednose-model-undo` was removed in favor of `rednose-undo-manager`.

 ## rednose-contextmenu